rafaelpcarneiro/web_scrapping_g1_website/README.md

     />
 </div>

-Despite that low dimension vector spaces loses a lot of structure we can still see some topics with a high distance between other topics
+Despite the fact that low dimension vector spaces loses a lot of structure we can still see some topics with a high distance from other topics.

-Embedding these bag of vectors into $\mathbb{R}^{300}$ we get a better variance description of the phenomenons.
+Embedding these vectors into $\mathbb{R}^{300}$ we get a better variance description of the phenomenon.
 Below a correlation plot showing the relation of the $i-th$ features
 <div align='center'>
     <img src='imgs/corr_color_map.svg'